What You Will Learn

 How to Count from Zero to Nine

-Fun Fact: Counting numbers in Haitian Creole is nearly exactly the same as French.
+Fun Fact: Counting in Haitian Creole is almost exactly the same as counting in French.
 There are only slight differences in spelling and pronunciation.

 Be Careful When Saying 'En' When Speaking

-- When you are simply talking and not counting, say en mainly when you are referring to numerical identifications such as pin numbers, phone numbers, IDs and numbered lists .
+- When you are simply talking and not counting, say en mainly when referring to numbers used for identification, such as PINs, phone numbers, ID numbers, and numbered lists.

 Examples of When to Say 'En'